 As he was walking, he thought: "I hope there is a farm house around here."
 He walked some more and then thought: "What if there is a house but no one is home?"
-He walked a few more minutes and thought: "if someone is home, what if they don't have a jack?"
+He walked a few more minutes and thought: "If someone is home, what if they don't have a jack?"

 He kept walking and then thought: "What if they have a jack but won't lend it to me?"

-The man kept walking and getting more and more upset.
+As the man continued walking, he became more and more upset.
 Finally, he saw a farm house.
 He walked up to the front door and knocked.

-When the farmer came to the door, the man shook his fist at him and said: "you can take your lousy jack and go to hell!"
+When the resident came to the door, the man shook his fist at him and said: "You can take your lousy jack and go to hell!"

 This story illustrates how we stress ourselves and work ourselves into an emotional state through negative thinking.
-But what throws us into the negative thinking?
+What throws us into the negative thinking?
 It is resentment that wipes out patience and faith.